pkkdkalaskar71/Visuals-assessment_Promilo-Task_GUVI/README.md

-Assignment Title: "Data Analysis and Insights for different page Optimization & How to get more user install & Engagement from the App & Website"
+## Assignment Title: "Data Analysis and Insights for different page Optimization & How to get more user install & Engagement from the App & Website"

-Assignment:
+### Assignment:

-Data Exploration:
+#### Step 01 :- Data Exploration:
 Familiarize yourself with the dataset and its structure Identify the key variables available for analysis.
 Clean and preprocess the data as needed (e.g., handling missing values, data formatting).